marcriehm/kubernetes-research/Objects.md

 ### Controllers

-Deployments, StatefulSets, DaemonSets, Jobs, and CronJobs are all types of Pod Controllers.
+Deployments, StatefulSets, DaemonSets, Jobs, and CronJobs are all types of Pod *Controllers*.
 This overloads the term “Controller”, but the meaning should be clear from the context.
 All Controller definitions contain template Pod definitions.
 Those templates are used to create Pods within the Controller.